Typee8/Image-gallery-in-JS/MYREADME.md

 // sliderRootElement = ".js-slider";
 // imagesSelector = ".gallery__item";
 ```
-at the end of the project I delete it so it won't create any confusion.
+At the end of the project I delete it so it won't create any confusion.
 It's only for me.

 I also use comments to organize my efforts and break down problems into more manageable chunks, for example: